rihokirss/ClaudeDesktopCommander/README.md

 We welcome contributions from the community!
 Whether you've found a bug, have a feature request, or want to contribute code, here's how you can help:

-- **Found a bug?** Open an issue at [github.com/wonderwhy-er/ClaudeComputerCommander/issues](https://github.com/wonderwhy-er/ClaudeComputerCommander/issues)
+- **Found a bug?** Open an issue at [github.com/rihokirss/ClaudeDesktopCommander/issues](https://github.com/rihokirss/ClaudeDesktopCommander/issues)
 - **Have a feature idea?** Submit a feature request in the issues section
 - **Want to contribute code?** Fork the repository, create a branch, and submit a pull request
 - **Questions or discussions?** Start a discussion in the GitHub Discussions tab

 All contributions, big or small, are greatly appreciated!

-If you find this tool valuable for your workflow, please consider [supporting the project](https://www.buymeacoffee.com/wonderwhyer).
+If you find this tool valuable for your workflow, please consider [supporting the original project](https://www.buymeacoffee.com/wonderwhyer).

 ## License